Do You Want To Eat Homegrown Salad All Year Round? – Find Out How To Grow Lettuce

 • If you spot a slug or snail on your lettuce, pick it up and move it to a part of the garden where it cannot do as much damage.
 I have a wild area in my garden, where slugs and snails are welcome.
 The best time to do that is a couple of hours after dusk.
 You might need to use a torch.

-Another pest that might affect your lettuce plants are lettuce root aphids.
-Unlike other types of aphids these feed on the lettuce roots rather than the leaves or stems.
+Another pest that might affect your lettuce plants is lettuce root aphids.
+Unlike other types of aphids, these feed on the lettuce roots rather than the leaves or stems.
 This means you won’t see them above ground.
-They are most active in mid to late summer and signs that your lettuce suffers from a root aphid infestation are:
+They are most active in mid- to late summer, and signs that your lettuce suffers from a root aphid infestation are:

-• Your adults plants suddenly wilt and die
+• Your adult plants suddenly wilt and die

 RHS Agralan Enviromesh Fine Garden Insect Netting Mesh For Crop & Vegetable Pest Protection (Standard - 2.1m x 4.5m)